-- To look up a specific provider, find a provider close to your home, or obtain a current copy of the provider directory customized to you, please log in to your Friday Member Portal account.
-(You must be a member of Friday Health Plans of Colorado to obtain a Friday Member Portal account.
+- To look up a specific provider, find a provider close to your home, or obtain a current copy of the provider directory customized to you, please log in to your Member portal.
+(You must be a member of Friday Health Plans of Colorado to obtain a Member portal account).

 Selecting or Changing a Primary Care Provider (PCP)

 - As a Friday Health Plans Member, you must pick a Primary Care Provider (PCP) from our PCP Provider Directory that lists our Participating PCPs.
 You can choose a PCP for each child enrolled.
 Your child’s PCP will provide medical care and help coordinate his or her care.
 A PCP can be one of the following types of providers: